Ph.D. in Public Health Sciences Admissions

 Letters of Recommendation

 Three academic or professional recommendations (in English) are required.
 Letters of recommendation are submitted electronically through the online application.
 Letter service letters are not accepted.
 There are no exceptions to the online submission rule.
+More details about letters of recommendation including how to add, edit and remove recommenders on the application found here.

 - Start your application – apply.grad.ucdavis.edu